nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 - [Nuxeo Stream]({{page page='nuxeo-stream'}}) introduced in Nuxeo 9.3 requires [Kafka](https://kafka.apache.org/) to run in a distributed way.
   Kafka will act as a message broker and enable reliable distributed processing by handling failover between nodes.

-  Without Kafka Nuxeo Stream relies on local storage using Chronicle Queue:
+  Without Kafka, Nuxeo Stream relies on local storage using Chronicle Queue:
    - the processing is not distributed among nodes
    - there is no cluster wide metrics to follow processing progress
    - the chronicle queue files need to be backup on each node

-- The [Nuxeo Bulk Service]({{page page='bulk-action-framework'}}) introduced in Nuxeo 10.10 relies on Nuxeo Stream and therefor requires Kafka to work in a distributed way.
+- The [Nuxeo Bulk Service]({{page page='bulk-action-framework'}}) introduced in Nuxeo 10.10 relies on Nuxeo Stream and therefore requires Kafka to work in a distributed way.

 Other reasons to use Kafka: